 Beloved Sterlington Principal Leaves Behind a 43 Year Legacy in Education.

 Dedication page photo from the 1951-52 Smithy yearbook.
 Some of you from the Sterlington area may have had this gentleman as a principal.
 Mr. O.K.
-Bailey, Sr. served for 43 years as principal of Sterlington's elementary, Jr. High and High School.
+Bailey, Sr. served for 43 years as principal of Sterlington's Elementary, Jr. High and High School.
 The above photo was taken when he served as principal for A.L.
 Smith School. … Continue reading Beloved Sterlington Principal Leaves Behind a 43 Year Legacy in Education.

 The Phillips Family of Sterlington